apocalyptech/animalwellsave/README.md

 Work on decoding the savegame structure has mostly been done by [Kein](https://github.com/Kein/), [just-ero](https://github.com/just-ero), lipsum, and myself.
-My own contributions were mostly at the beginning of the process; Kein, just-ero, and lipsom have been responsible for the majority of the save format at this point.
+My own contributions were mostly at the beginning of the process; Kein, just-ero, and lipsum have been responsible for the majority of the save format at this point.
 Many thanks to them for filling things out!